ansible/ansible/docs/docsite/rst/guide_aci.rst

 ---------------------------
 While already a lot of ACI modules exists in the Ansible distribution, and the most common actions can be performed with these existing modules, there's always something that may not be possible with off-the-shelf modules.

 The :ref:`aci_rest <aci_rest>` module provides you with direct access to the APIC REST API and enables you to perform any task not already covered by the existing modules.
-This may seem like a complex undertaking, but you can generate the needed REST payload for any action performed in the ACI web interface effortless.
+This may seem like a complex undertaking, but you can generate the needed REST payload for any action performed in the ACI web interface effortlessly.

 Using the aci-rest module
 .........................